MOV File

 What Is a MOV File?

 MOV is a video container format developed by Apple.
+Originally created for use with Apple’s QuickTime program, MOV files are MPEG-4 video container files designed to store high-quality media.
+This connection to QuickTime has made the MOV format particularly popular in professional video editing and production workflows, where maintaining quality and flexibility is essential.
 It is known for its versatility and support for various video and audio codecs.
 The MOV file format can contain multiple types of media data, including video, audio, subtitles, and metadata.
 Due to its compatibility with both Mac and Windows platforms has become a widely used format for storing and distributing video content.

 Unique to MOV files is their ability to contain abstract data references for the media data—that is, they can tell the software where the media content for each track is located, even if it’s not stored directly within the MOV file itself.
 This makes MOV a versatile file format, accommodating an extensive list of codecs and often used for saving movies and other video files.